Operation Wuambushu: 24 April

 The operation began in the morning of April 24, 2023 by identity checks on different roads.
 Clashes between law enforcement forces and a hundred attackers armed with machetes occurred in the commune of Mamoudzou.
 Some police officers used weaponry to free themselves from the attackers.
 The police were also called upon during the day to remove a roadblock made up of tree logs in Tsingoni, located on the west coast of Mayotte.

 The operation in Mamoudzou in the village of Tsoundzou resulted in the arrest of twelve attackers and a wounding of 19 police officers.
 Moreover, a passenger in a vehicle was injured by the attackers.

-The boat Maria Galanta, carrying several travelers and illegal immigrants, reached the Comorian island of Andjuan was turned back by the Comorian authorities as the commander of the port of Mutsamudu invoked a closure of the port "for works" The prefect of Mayotte, Thierry Suquet instructed “to take note of this decision” and hoped to resume rotations.
+The boat Maria Galanta, carrying several travelers and illegal immigrants, reached the Comorian island of Andjuan was turned back by the Comorian authorities as the commander of the port of Mutsamudu invoked a closure of the port "for works" Thierry Suquet instructed the prefect of Mayotte “to take note of this decision”, and hoped thereafter to resume rotations.

 Around 10 p.m., in Bouéni around ten attackers equipped with melee weapons attacked private vehicles, injuring a female driver.
 The gendarmes arrested three attackers.

 On the night of April 24 to 25, the Kawéni fire station, near Mamoudzou, was attacked by around fifteen individuals, causing heavy damage.
 The intervention of the police resulted in the arrest of a person.